jakubsolecki/Team-Locator/server/client_server_guide.md

 (see 'Message types and corresponding schemes' above), otherwise client won't be assigned to any team.

 ### A word about stored data
 Server is not connected to any database.
-Ale the stored data is considered to be volatile and is kept inside server's class instance.
+All stored data is considered to be volatile and is kept inside server's class instance.
 During the game session server stores:
   - __list of currently opened sockets__ - consists only of currently opened and valid sockets.
 When socket is closed - upon receiving DISCONNECT message or after receiving empty message.